lloppy/FirePoint/README.md

 ### Objectives:
-- To determine the causes of fires.
+- Reading the user's geolocation
 - To identify the impact of fires on the environment.
 - To study methods of fire prevention.
 - Analyze space images using the QGIS geoinformation system.